pragdave/cs3342_09/README.md

 ## A2.5

-«replace this with your answer»
+Sorry I can't do this right now.

 ## Q2.6 (3 points)